tsdevau/wezbar/README.md

 #### Global options

 These are `options` that are used in the options table.
-They set behavior of tabline.
+They set behavior of wezbar.

 Values set here are treated as default for other options that work in the component level.